Doctelligence/doctelligence.github.io/roadmap.md

 - **Collaborations:**
   - Engage with industry experts to guide project development.

-- **Pre-seed Funding:**
-  - Target >$250K to support initial operations.
-  - Establish a formal entity to oversee fundraising and governance, supporting dedicated research, advancing technologies, and expanding the foundation and network.
-  -
 ## 🧪 Prototype Development
   - Validate the DIN protocol with a pilot, enabling decentralized, privacy-preserving AI training through encrypted updates and participant incentives.